MenkeTechnologies/zpwr/README.md

 Closest by spirit -- the famous personal dotfiles repos -- top out at curated configs with a `bin/` of scripts.
 None expose a namespaced `<tool> <verb>` dispatcher of this breadth, and none ship the full multi-tool cockpit at this scale.
 ZPWR is the only thing that is simultaneously a verb-CLI, a full-stack terminal environment, and a single-author OS.
 Category of one.

 The nearest ancestor is Hashrocket's [Dotmatrix](https://github.com/hashrocket/dotmatrix) -- ZPWR's original fork point, and a similar concept in seed form.
 Dotmatrix is dotfiles for provisioning a dev machine: shell/git/vim/ztmux configs plus `hr`, a subcommand utility for developer tasks.
-ZPWR took that seed to *terminal-OS breadth* -- a verb-dispatcher spanning the entire environment (not just dev chores), a fully wired zsh + ztmux + zmax + fzf + spacemacs cockpit, an env-var control plane, and completions at corpus scale.
+ZPWR took that seed to *terminal-OS breadth* -- a verb-dispatcher spanning the entire environment (not just dev chores), a fully wired zsh + ztmux + zmax + arb --fzf + spacemacs cockpit, an env-var control plane, and completions at corpus scale.
 The novelty is not "a shell with a helper command" -- that predecessor existed and is credited here -- it is configuring **every aspect of the terminal as one coherent OS**.
 That is what ZPWR originated.

 ---